Cybersecurity

 Automate software and firmware updates

-Ensuring that your software and firmware are up-to-date is a critical factor in remaining cyber resilient.
+Ensuring that your software and firmware are up to date is a critical factor in remaining cyber resilient.
 That’s because product updates often include important fixes that address new vulnerabilities.

 Our Firmware Vault is another tool that lets you know when new IP camera firmware has been released.
 With a few clicks, you can then download and distribute those updates to ensure you have the latest defenses.